Man who helped recruit players into a sprawling NCAA basketball point-shaving scheme pleads guilty

-Jalen Smith, appearing in federal court in Philadelphia, pleaded guilty to wire fraud and bribery charges.
+Jalen Smith, appearing in federal court in Philadelphia, pleaded guilty to wire fraud and bribery charges, according to the Associated Press.

 Smith, of Charlotte, North Carolina, trained and developed local basketball players for professional scouting combines and used those connections with players when he became part of the scheme, prosecutors say.